 I realized I wanted to start fostering dogs after adopting our dog JJ.
 He was our first experience with a foster-based rescue and it had a huge impact me.

 Fostering was a great way for my dog-obsessed daughter to learn more about different breeds, personalities, and acts of kindness that comes from volunteering.
 She wanted a dog of her own and I wanted to make sure she was prepared for that in every way.

 We’ve learned so much as a foster family.
 In fact, it has changed our lives, and we are better dog parents for it.
 Fostering is what inspired me to start this blog!

-We’ve learned so much as a foster family; I truly feel we are receiving just as much we are giving!
-The fact that we are connected with an awesome rescue group has helped tremendously.
+Every time we foster a dog, I truly feel we are receiving just as much as we are giving!
+The fact that we are connected with an awesome rescue group has been key.